-In particular, the following "Special Parts" have been prepared:
+In particular, the "Special Sections" currently envisaged by the Model are as follows:

 - Special Part I, called "Offences committed in relations with the Public Administration", which relates to the offences specified in arts.
-24 and 25 of Decree 231/2001; - Special Part II, called "Corporate offences relating to receiving, recycling and the use of assets or benefits from illegal sources, including self-recycling" - Special Part III, called "Crimes committed in violation of the regulations on the health and safety of workers", which relates to the crimes specified in art.
-25-septies of Decree 231/2001; - Special Part IV called "IT crimes and improper data processing", which relates to the offences specified in art.
-24-bis of Decree 231/2001; - Special Part V called "Environmental offences", which relates to the offences specified in art.
-25-undecies of Decree 231/2001; - Special Part VI called "Offences against trade and industry", which relates to the offences specified in art.
-25-bis 1 of Decree 231/2001.
+24 and 25 of Decree 231/2001; - II.
+Special Part II, called "Corporate offences relating to receiving stolen goods, money laundering and the use of assets or benefits from illegal sources, including self-laundering" - III.
+Special Part III, called "Offences committed in violation of the regulations on the health and safety of workers", which relates to the offences specified in art.
+25-septies of Decree 231/2001; - IV.
+Special Part IV called "IT offences and improper data processing", which relates to the offences specified in art.
+24-bis of Decree 231/2001; - V. Special Part V called "Environmental offences", which relates to the offences specified in art.
+25-undecies of Decree 231/2001; - VI.
+Special Part VI called "Offences against trade and industry", which relates to the offences specified in art.
+25-bis 1 of Decree 231/2001; - VII.
+Special Part VII called "Tax offences" which relates to the offences specified in art.
+25-quinquies decies of Decree 231/2001; - VIII.
+Special Part VIII called "Smuggling" which relates to the offences specified in art.
+25-sexies decies of Decree 231/2001.

-i) Purpose of the Model
+i) Function of the Model

-Adoption and effective implementation of the Model should not only enable IRCA to benefit from the exemption allowed by Decree 231/2001, but also to improve, subject to the limitations envisaged, the system of internal control and therefore reduce the risk of committing offences.
+Adoption and effective implementation of the Model should not only enable IRCA to benefit from the exemption allowed by Decree 231/2001, but also to improve, subject to the limitations envisaged, the system of internal control and therefore to reduce the risk of committing offences.